Alethio36/mediastack/README.md

   weeks, one per month for 6 months — `BACKUP_KEEP_*` in `.env`).
   Anything broken after an update: `rollback <service>`.
-* **Downloads cannot leak.** VPN'd services run inside gluetun's network namespace, start only after the tunnel is verifiably up, and `leak-test` proves the chain.
+* **Downloads cannot leak.** VPN'd services run inside gluetun's network namespace, start only after the tunnel is verifiably up, qBittorrent's transfers are additionally bound to the tunnel interface itself (tun0), and `leak-test` proves the chain.
 Membership is defined in the fragments, audited by the tooling — see [docs/vpn-membership.md](docs/vpn-membership.md) to change it.
 * **One wildcard certificate, nothing exposed.** HTTPS via Let's Encrypt
   DNS-01: the hostnames point at your LAN, no ports are forwarded, and a